 Before showing your house: When potential buyers look at a property, small details can make strong first impressions.
 There’s only one chance for a good first impression.
-We encourage you to try these ideas for Cleanliness & Staging to Sell to give the best first impression possible.
-This is one of the first steps in our 4-Step Seller Guide.
+We encourage you to try these ideas while preparing your house for the best presentation possible.

 “The way you live in your house and the way you sell your house are two different things.”

-“Thin out” furnishings to expand pathways and create more open space.
-This gives the rooms a feeling of more size.
+- Furniture: “Thin out” furnishings to expand pathways and create more open space.
+This gives the rooms a larger feel.

-Tidy closets and store or dispose of unwanted items, before showing the house.
+- Closets: Tidy closets and store or dispose of unwanted items before showing the house.
 Is it time for a garage sale?
 Neat closets seem larger.
 Here is a decorator’s tip: fresh white paint inside of an almost empty foyer closet creates another good impression.